What is Vectical?

 How should I use Vectical?

 Use Vectical exactly as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Apply a thin layer of the medication and rub it in completely.

-Do not cover treated skin areas unless your doctor has told you to.
+Do not cover treated skin areas with bandaging or plastic.

 Vectical is for use only on areas of psoriasis.
 Avoid getting it on healthy skin areas.

-Store Vectical at room temperature away from moisture and heat.
-Do not allow the medicine to freeze.
+Store at room temperature away from moisture and heat.
+Do not freeze or refrigerate.

 What happens if I miss a dose?